crickets-and-comb/bfb_delivery/docs/developers.rst

 See also the `BFB Delivery GitHub repository <https://github.com/crickets-and-comb/bfb_delivery/>`_.

-If you've already cloned the repo and set up the ``shared`` Git submodule, check your make targets with:
+If you've already cloned the repo and set up the ``shared`` Git submodule, check your make targets byt running:

 .. code:: bash